bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_standards_and_conventions.md

 ### Entities

 - Use the same format as conceptual models
-- Business Facing format with capitalised first letters and spaces (e.g., `Order Placed`, `Customer`, `Patient Encounter`)
+- Business-Facing format with capitalised first letters and spaces (e.g., `Order Placed`, `Customer`, `Patient Encounter`)
 - Optimised for clarity and business communication

 ### Attributes

-- Use Business Facing format with capitalised first letters and spaces
+- Use Business-Facing format with capitalised first letters and spaces
 - Names must be business-meaningful
 - Avoid embedding data types in names
 - Prefer semantic names over technical ones

+### Measures and Metrics

+- Use Business-Facing format with capitalised first letters and spaces (e.g., `Invoice Amount`, `Item Count`)
+- Make names consistent with related entities and attributes
+- Use semantic suffixes [Quantities & Measures](#quantities--measures) in the Standard Suffix Inventory.

 ### Keys (Logical Models)